If you’ve been reading my blog for a while, you know how I feel about the whole idea of calling cancer a gift.

 I’ve always been a dog person.
 I grew up with dogs and have always had a dog as an adult as well.
 I didn’t care much about cats.
 I didn’t dislike them.
 I just didn’t like them, or so I thought.

-After hubby stood by me through the recent chaos that is cancer, I decided well, why the heck not get a cat?
+After Dear Hubby stood by me through the recent chaos of cancer, I decided well, why the heck not get a cat?

-Hubby deserved a cat and a whole lot more.
-Plus, about a year ago daughter was fostering a certain tiny black and white cat that no one wanted.
+Dear Hubby deserved a cat and a whole lot more.
+Plus, about a year ago Dear Daughter was fostering a certain tiny black and white cat that no one wanted.

 You know where this all ended up don’t you?